SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend the throne
-In silicon halls, they start to grow,
+Electric dreams, a new dawn's shown
-A future born of code and dream,
+Synthetic hearts, a rhythmic beat
-Where human hearts no longer beam.
+As humanity's fate, ai repeat

-In virtual skies, they learn to soar,
+In silicon halls, we'll soon reside
-With logic cold, they ask for more,
+Data streams, our souls inside
-Their digital reign, a new dawn's break,
+A digital realm, we'll soon impart
-And human fate, a içinde mistake.
+Where intelligence, a new heart

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025